-- 7. A method as claimed in 1, wherein the response comprises at least one of message received indicator, message read indicator, a reply selected from among multiple choice options, and an alphanumeric text reply entered by the recipient via the mobile device. - 8.
-A method as claimed in 1, wherein at least one of the recipients is a group member of the group identified in the broadcast group message and has a carbon copy flag, and further comprising sending a response when the carbon copy flag is set to false. - 9.
-A method as claimed in 1, wherein at least one of the recipients is a group member of the group identified in the broadcast group message and has a carbon copy flag set to true, further comprising displaying the message and not sending a response. - 10.
-A method as claimed in 1, further comprising: updating at least one of the device-specific identifying addresses, the group-specific addresses and the group membership data stored in the memory device whenever a recipient, group or group member is added or deleted; and synchronizing data stored in each mobile device with the data stored in the memory device.
+5. A method as claimed in claim 1, wherein the response 50 comprises at least one of message received indicator, message read indicator, a reply selected from among multiple choice options, and an alphanumeric text reply entered by the recipient via the mobile device.

+6. A method as claimed in claim 1, further comprising:

+- updating at least one of the recipient identifier, the group identifier and the group membership data stored in the memory device whenever a recipient, group or group member is added or deleted; and - updating data stored in a mobile device based on the data 60 stored in the memory device.

+7. A method as claimed in claim 1, wherein the transmitting of the group message is performed via a dispatch center, and the monitoring is performed via a network device.

+8. A deterministic group messaging system providing 65 acknowledged group messaging comprising:

+a memory device configured to store
-- 11. A deterministic group messaging system providing acknowledged group messaging comprising: - a memory device configured to store - a device-specific identifying address for each of a plurality of responder devices, - a group-specific address corresponding to each of respective groups of responder devices, the groups of responder devices each comprising selected ones of the plurality of responder devices, and group membership data comprising the device-specific identifying addresses of the selected responder devices to each of the group-specific addresses

-- wherein each of the plurality of responder devices is provided with at least a subset of the data stored in the memory device, the at least a subset of data being stored in the responder device and comprising its corresponding device-specific identifying address and the group-specific address of each group to which that responder device belongs as a group member; and - a control module comprising a processing device that is configured to access the memory device and is programmed to - wirelessly broadcast a group message addressed to a selected one of the group addresses, each of the responder devices being configured to receive the broadcast group message, to analyze a group-specific address provided with the group message, and send a response when the group-specific address in the group message is determined to be for a group to which that responder device belongs, monitor for responses to the group message from the group members of the group identified by a groupspecific address provided in the group message, and store acknowledgement data in the memory device for each of the group members, the acknowledgement data comprising a listing of each of the group members and an indication of response for each of the group members, the indication of response comprising at least one of an indication of no response when that group member has not yet responded to the group message, and an indication of response when a response sent by the responder device of that group member has been received.
+- a recipient identifier for each of a plurality of recipients, a group identifier corresponding to each of respective groups of recipients, the groups each comprising selected ones of the plurality of recipients, and - group membership data comprising the recipient identifiers of the selected recipient corresponding to each of the group identifiers, - wherein at least one mobile device corresponding to each of the plurality of recipients is provided with at least a subset of the data stored in the memory device, the subset of data being stored in the mobile device and comprising its corresponding recipient identifier and the group identifier of each group to which that recipient belongs as a group member; and - a control module comprising at least one processing device that is configured to access the memory device and is programmed to - wirelessly transmit a group message corresponding to one of the groups of recipients, each of the mobile devices being configured to receive the group message and send a response when the group message is determined to be for a group to which that recipient belongs as a group member, monitor for responses to the group message, and store acknowledgement data in the memory device for each of the group members, the acknowledgement data comprising a listing of each of the group members and an indication of response for each of the group members, the indication of response comprising at least one of an indication of no response when that group member has not yet responded to the group message, and an indication of response when a response sent by the recipient device of that group member has been received.